Zanj sun squirrel

 The Zanj sun squirrel (Heliosciurus undulatus) is a species of rodent in the family Sciuridae found in eastern Africa.

 Description

 The Zanj sun squirrel is a large squirrel with a greyish tawny body and a long ringed tail.
 The fur on the upper part of the body, including the tail is tawny grey grizzled with grey bands, each hair ending in a white subterminal band.
 The underside is whitish or pale rufous.
 The head has a similar color to the dorsal fur but with rufous tints.
 The tail is long, 20% longer than the head and body, and is slender marked with 10-14 black bands which alternate with pale bands.
-There is geographical variation throughout its range with the animals found inland at altitude being the darkest and richest in colour while those from the north of its range are paler while the southerly populations are duller and greyer.
+There is geographical variation throughout its range with the animals found inland at higher elevations being the darkest and richest in colour while those from the north of its range are paler while the southerly populations are duller and greyer.
 The mean head and body length is 233 mm and the mean tail length is 281 mm.